Quick answer

 - If the costume calls for a fishnet in a deep tone, plan around the Capezio Professional Fishnet Seamless 3000, $36.
 It carries the full deep ladder (Maple, Shortbread, Toasted Almond, Chestnut, Java, Toffee) while almost every other fishnet stops at a light tan.
 Don't discover that gap on recital week.

 - Confirm the seller actually stocks the deep shade before you count on it.
 Brands list more colors on their own site than the retailers carry, so the shade on the brand page is not always the shade that ships.
 Our recital tights review lays out the full where-the-shade-lives map: the recital tights review.
+When the perfect deep shade is sold out and recital is close, lean slightly darker rather than slightly lighter.
+A shade a touch deeper than her skin still reads as a continuous leg under stage light; a shade a touch lighter reads as a gray-ash haze that judges and the audience both catch.
+Stylists choose darker by default for exactly this reason, and it holds for the everyday parent backed into a substitution too.

 Common mistakes